Miguel González (pitcher): Chicago White Sox

 On March 30, 2016, González received his unconditional release by the Orioles, who opted to cut him rather than send him to the minor leagues at the beginning of the 2016 season.

-In April 2016, González signed a minor league deal with the Chicago White Sox.
+On April 6, 2016, González signed a minor league deal with the Chicago White Sox.
+He had his contract selected to the major league roster on April 25.
 González appeared in 24 games, 23 starts for the White Sox posting an ERA of 3.73.
 He finished with a record of 5-8.
 González began the 2017 season in the White Sox starting rotation.
 He spent a few weeks on the disabled list, limiting him to just 22 starts.

 Texas Rangers

-On August 31, 2017, the White Sox traded González to the Texas Rangers for infielder Ti'Quan Forbes.
-In 5 starts for the Rangers, González was 1-3 with a 6.45 ERA.
+On August 31, 2017, the White Sox traded González to the Texas Rangers in exchange for infielder Ti'Quan Forbes.
+In 5 starts for the Rangers, González was 1-3 with a 6.45 ERA and 5 strikeouts.
+He became a free agent following the season.

-Return to the White Sox
+Chicago White Sox (second stint)

-González signed a one-year, $4.75 million contract with the White Sox on January 11, 2018.
+On January 11, 2018, González signed a one-year, $4.75 million contract with the White Sox.
 He appeared in 3 starts only before being lost for the season due to rotator cuff inflammation which required season-ending surgery.
 He elected free agency on October 29.